 In essence, Indonesia is a country with raw natural beauty, but it needs an adventurous traveler to discover it.
 The reward though, is finding stunning places and having them all to yourself.

 Thailand’s beauty is more easy to find – resorts are set up on the best beaches, and excursions are in place due to its much bigger tourist sector.
 The downside is you have to share the most beautiful spots with many tourists.
 That’s not always the case in Indonesia where some of the best spots can be completely devoid of tourists!

 Expect a friendly welcome in Indonesia too, where locals are more than happy to see tourists!
 That’s not always the case in Thailand, where tourists are sometimes seen negatively.

-One of the reasons for that, is the many party tourists who come to Thailand to drink, enjoy Full Moon parties, and visit Bangkok’s Red Light District.
-Therefore if you’re looking for a lively nightlife scene, Thailand is likely going to be a better destination than Indonesia.
+One of the reasons for that is the many party tourists who come to Thailand to drink, enjoy Full Moon parties, and visit the red light districts in major cities.

 Indonesia’s stunning coral reefs and sandy beaches give way to a forested volcano-sculpted inland.
 It’s the perfect place to sunbathe, discover exotic wildlife, and go jungle trekking.

 If you want to stick with sand but avoid the crowds, Nusa Dua is a little-known beach in Bali that has miles of golden coastline, and is perfect for swimming, sunbathing and kayaking.
 In fact head to Bali’s north coast for great diving, but the south coast for superb surfing.